vitorlavor/research-group/docs/source/index.rst

 This page is dedicated to the content produced by the Research Group.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`Learning Centre` section for further information, including how to :ref:`installation` the project.

 .. note::